Scope

 const

-variables are constant, so their value cannot be changed after they're initialized.
+are constant, so their value cannot be changed after they're initialized.

 This can be useful for referring to values you know in advance by a convenient name.

-Aside from passing by reference or using global
+Aside from or using global

 , static